nathanrpage97/lua-fort/README.md

 prefixes.

 > \* libfort treats all UTF-8 as 1 codepoint will occupy one position by
-> default. lua-fort does not not currenlty support libfort callback to determine
+> default. lua-fort does not not currently support the libfort callback to
-> presentation length
+> determine presentation length

 ## Differences from libfort